The only reason you've come to this page is that you either are an aquarist or starting to be one.

 How do I differentiate between a well-developed (good) shubunkin from the ones that are not?

-It’s very simple.
+It's simple.
 You can distinguish the good ones by looking at the fins, if they are even, they are well-developed.
+If not, obviously the answer is the opposite.

 Also known as...